kengwit/numgeo-hardening-soil-bricks/docs/references.md

 # References

-The theory manual on the numgeo documentation site gives full context for each of these; they are listed here for citation convenience.

 [1] Schanz, T., Vermeer, P. A., Bonnier, P. G. (1999).
 *The Hardening Soil model: formulation and verification.*
 In: Beyond 2000 in Computational Geotechnics — 10 Years of PLAXIS International.
 Balkema,